Schedule your Field Trip

 ★ Permission to Play and Photography Release Forms

-The SRE staff must receive a permission to play form signed by parents, guardians, and students, if 18 or over.
-Make sure you have chaperones, parents, guardians, and students, if 18 or over, fill out and return the downloadable photography release form.
-The Situation Room staff must receive a photography release form for each person in the simulation, as a participant or observer.
-You may email or mail the permission to play and photography release forms to the SRE staff in advance of your trip or bring a hard copy of the forms with you on the day of the field trip.
+High school, college, university and executive groups are required to complete the photography release form.
+The Situation Room staff must receive a photography release form for each person in the simulation, as a participant or observer, regardless of age.
+A signed permission to play form must be submitted for high school students.
+You may email or mail the permission to play and/or photography release forms to the Situation Room staff in advance of your trip or bring a hard copy of the forms with you on the day of the field trip.

 ★ Pre-Visit Lesson

-This classroom-ready PowerPoint presentation is designed to engage students in the key concepts explored in the Situation Room Experience.
+This classroom-ready PowerPoint presentation is designed to engage high school students in the key concepts explored in the Situation Room Experience.
 In one or two class periods, your students will examine the roles of cabinet members and the Executive Office of the President.
 Additionally, your class will explore the work of the press and the complex and important interaction between the Executive Branch of government and the press.
 You may click additional education resources to access activities, lesson plans, and other digital materials from the National Archives for teaching with primary source documents.
+College, university and executive groups may schedule a specialized one-on-one meeting with a member of the Reagan team to discuss the best way to prepare for a simulation in California by emailing ReaganEducation@nara.gov.

 ★ Role Assignment Guide and Explanations for Students

 Educators know their students.
-The “role assignment guide” was created to assist the educator in determining which roles to assign students.
+The “role assignment guide” was created to assist the high school educator in determining which roles to assign students.
 Each role is explained and student qualities are suggested; the guide provides space for the educator to list the paired names of each student with the role assigned.
 The “role assignment” guide is a critical “before you visit” document Situation Room staff need returned to support your visit.
 During the pre-visit presentation, your students are given the opportunity to research information about the role they are assigned in the simulation and present their findings to their peers.
 For example, if you assign a student a role as a government official, they will receive information about what that position entails in the real world as well as fictional details about their character for the simulation.
 The role explanations and worksheet for students allows all of the students to become familiar with each role and who plays it before the simulation and is vital for a successful experience.
 Instructors are encouraged to bring the students’ worksheets with them on the field trip.
+College, university and executive groups may schedule a specialized one-on-one meeting with a member of the Reagan team to discuss the best way to prepare for a simulation in California by emailing ReaganEducation@nara.gov.